loopbackio/loopback-next/extensions/authentication-passport/README.md

 ### With Provider

-If you need to inject stuff (e.g. the verify function) when configuring the strategy, you may want to provide your strategy as a provider.
+If you need to inject stuff (e.g. the verify function, converter function) when configuring the strategy, you may want to provide your strategy as a provider.

 _Note: If you are not familiar with LoopBack providers, check the documentation in